 - Math Proficiency Highest math proficiency (Top 5%)

 - Reading/Language Arts Proficiency Highest reading/language arts proficiency (Top 10%)

 - Diversity Most diverse schools (Top 20%)

-- Longfellow Elementary School's student population of 740 students has grown by 7% over five school years.
+- Longfellow Elementary School's student population of 721 students has stayed relatively flat over five school years.